 Most early printers used complicated spirals engravings called "guilloche" which produced fancy (spirographic like) designs as a means to deter counterfeiters.
 Guilloche were extensively employed on the Canadian 1937 & earlier series.

-Many European countries experienced hyperinflation before World War 2 (Austria/Germany) and with that- began producing 100,000 "Marks" or several million (of the country's denomination).
-Hungary had notes printed in the billions of Pengos so their currency was later changed to Forint.
+Many European countries have experienced hyperinflation before World War 2 (Austria/Germany) and began producing 100,000 "Marks" or several million Pengos (for Hungary).
+Hungary printed Billion Pengo denominations & subsequently issued a currency reform (dropping zeros & changing the Pengo to Forint).
 More recent examples have been seen in Venezuela and Zimbabwe.
-Often these inflated currencies meet with some type of reform (re-valued by chopping off 3 or more zeros).
-Some collectors seek these notes due to the large number of zeros, which occurred with the 100 Trillion Dollars note from Zimbabwe.
+Often these hugely inflated currencies meet with some type of reform (or reset/re-valuation).
+Or they may adopt a different currency name.
+Suriname changed their Guldens to Dollars in 2004.
+Some collectors seek these notes due to the large number of zeros (& name changes).
+A social media craze started over the 100 Trillion Dollars note from Zimbabwe.
+This note is quite common yet prized due to its popularity amongst hyperinflation collectors.

 Not to be confused with "overprint" an imprint is either the release date or name of the printers- typically found at the bottom of a banknote (or some hidden/subtle area of the design).
 See below for an example of the "CANADIAN BANK NOTE COMPANY, LIMITED" imprint just below the numeral 1 at the centre-border of the design of a 1937 $1.00.